Shreyaaaash/Instagram-reach-analysis/README.md

 ### Installation

 1. Clone the repository:https://github.com/Shreyaaaash/Instagram-reach-analysis.git
-2. Install all the required packages liek plotly, pandas
+2. Install all the required packages like plotly, pandas
 3. Data set can be downloaded using the following link: [dataset](https://statso.io/social-media-reach-forecasting-case-study/)

 ## Methodology